 - The visiting period should normally be a period of one to three months, with some preference given to visits that take place during some or all of the fall or winter semesters.

-- Fellows are not expected to teach at Osgoode during the Research Fellowship.
+- Fellows are not expected to teach at Osgoode during their visit.